Hysterectomy is the surgical

 ● Less blood loss

-● Around 15% of patients will continue to have menstrual bleeding
+● Approximately 15% of patients will keep on have menstrual bleeding

-Total laparoscopic hysterectomy surgery has no known disadvantages.
+Total laparoscopic hysterectomy operation has no known disadvantages.

 Patient is required to stay 2 to 5 nights in the hospital